ungive/mediaremote-adapter/README.md

 between the point where changes are detected and when they are printed.
-If a new update comes in during delaying, the delay is reset and all updates are merged.
+If a new update comes in during delaying, the delay is restarted and all updates are merged.
 This is useful to prevent bursts of smaller updates.
 The default is 0.